 While the manager talked with market vendors, the gleaning coordinator addressed the question of who was to participate in the farmer’s market gleaning through the weekly newsletter.
 Once the topic was introduced several gleaners responded with interest.
 A separate email list was created for all those interested.
-The group discussed the logistics of when to pick up, where to drop off produce on Saturdays, and a system of alternates in case of absences.
+The group discussed the logistics of when to pick up, where one can drop off on Saturdays, and a system of alternates in case of absences.
 The market glean was then managed by a leader who was picked because they had the most availability.
 They were then responsible for notifying the group of when they would be absent and to report the poundage recovered to the gleaning coordinator.

-WSU Extension builds the capacity of individuals, organizations, businesses and communities, empowering them to find solutions for local issues and to improve their quality of life.
-The 39 Extension locations throughout the state of Washington offer researched based resources and volunteer programing to communities in efforts to create a culture of life-long learning and is recognized for its accessible, learner-centered, relevant, high-quality, unbiased educational programs.
+WSU Extension builds the capacity of individuals, organizations, businesses, and communities, empowering them to find solutions for local issues and to improve their quality of life.
+The 39 Extension locations throughout the state of Washington offer researched based resources and volunteer programming to communities in efforts to create a culture of life-long learning and is recognized for its accessible, learner-centered, relevant, high-quality, unbiased educational programs.
 Over 100 years ago The Extension service was originally funded by the Smith-Lever Act of 1914 which established the Cooperative Extension service across the country.